samuelcastro/ai-chain-of-thought/README.md

 This implementation uses LangChain to create a ReAct agent with the following components:

 ### Tools
-The agent has access to custom tools including:
+The agent has access to the following custom tools:
-- `get_text_length`: A tool that returns the length of a text string in characters
+- `get_text_length`: A tool that returns the length of a text string in characters (strips whitespace and quotes)

 ### Key Components

 1. **Agent Setup**:
-   - Uses ChatOpenAI (GPT-4-mini) as the base LLM
+   - Uses ChatOpenAI (gpt-4o-mini) as the base LLM
    - Implements zero-temperature setting for deterministic outputs
-   - Uses custom callback handler for monitoring agent's progress
+   - Uses custom callback handler (`AgentCallbackHandler`) for monitoring agent's progress
+   - Implements tool finding functionality with `find_tool_by_name`

 2. **Prompt Template**:
    - Implements a chain-of-thought prompt template
+   - Uses LangChain's built-in tool description rendering
+   - Configures appropriate stop sequences for tool execution
-   - Includes few-shot examples in the format:
+   - Includes format guidance for:
      - Question
      - Thought
      - Action